eigenbooks/bayes-missing-manual/book/appendix-theory.md

 By convention the terms in Bayes theorem are given names.
 I don't like these names, but they are ubiquitous in the literature on Bayes theorem.
 The descriptions presented here are tailored to using the theorem for a binary event.
 There can be other interpretations.

 - $p(H)$: The probability of the hypothesis being true.
 This is known as the *prior probability*.
 Before you observed the evidence, this is what you would have believed.
 - $p(e|H)$: The likelihood of the hypothesis generating the evidence.
 Known simply as the *likelihood*.
 This term quantifies the strength of the evidence.
-This is a conditional probability that is the inverse of what we are trying to figure out.
+This is a conditional probability that is the inverse of what we are trying to calculate.
 - $p(H|e)$: The probability of the hypothesis given the evidence.
 This is known as the *posterior probability* and is also a conditional probability.
 It is usually not possible to calculate this probability from the evidence unless you use Bayes theorem.

 Tellingly $p(e)$, the denominator in the theorem, is not given a standard name by convention.
 The *probability of the evidence* is not a very intuitive concept and warrants its [own section](prob-evidence) for discussion.